-I get asked this question every day, What’s a French oven?
+I get asked this question every single day.
+What’s a French oven?
 And how is it different from a Dutch oven?
-Many think they are the same thing, which they are, but they’re not.
+At first glance, many think they are the same type of pot, which they are, but they’re not.
 So I thought we’d do a little run-through of all the differences and how to decide which one is right for you!
 So let’s face them off… French oven vs Dutch oven!

 Let’s start with the difference between a Dutch oven vs French oven…

 Time to get technical.
-Both a Dutch oven and a French oven are cast-iron casserole pots suitable for slow cooking.
-Their shapes are basically the same.
-But that is kinda where it ends.
-A Dutch oven is raw or seasoned cast iron, whereas a French oven is enameled cast iron.
+A traditional Dutch oven and a French oven are cast iron pots suitable for home cooks.
+While they’re a versatile pot, many associate them with pot roasts, one-pot dishes, and slow cooking due to their amazing heat retention.
+Both are long-lasting, cast iron, heavy pots with thick walls and a tight-fitting lid, that are in their element braising a stew at a low temperature for a good couple of hours.
+But that is kinda where it ends. the main difference is that a Dutch oven is raw or seasoned cast iron, whereas a French oven is technically a cast iron enameled dutch oven.
 And while that may not seem like a very big difference, I’m about to tell you it is!

 Raw cast iron is what you find in many camping and outdoor stores.
 You need to take it home and season it before use.
 Seasoned cast iron is pre-seasoned so you can use it immediately.
 Both require maintenance to keep them free of rust and in prime condition.

 Enamelled cast iron has an enamel coating on both the pot and the lid.
 This ensures rusting does not occur, and it is great if you’re not so keen on having to maintain your pot.
 While also known as a cast iron dutch oven, French companies have mastered the good quality enameled cast iron cooking pot, hence why they are called French ovens.

 How are modern dutch ovens (and french ovens) made?